teddyng/OpenGL-TankMazeGame/README.md

 This was written about 1 month after the hand in day, all the timing are reconstructed from memory, Facebook and What's App records.
 My time management strategies are not encouraged.

-If you need any help, pop me a message on Facebook, I am Teddy Ng and this is an introduction to OpenGL
+If you need any help, pop me a message on Facebook, I am Teddy Ng and this is an introduction to OpenGL.